 Myanmar has recognized that REDD+ is an innovative concept that can complement ongoing forest policies.
 However, there are several technical and methodological limitations to be overcome in order to turn the concept into action – in other words, REDD+ Readiness needs to be built.
 In this context, Myanmar proposes to formulate the national REDD+ strategy and undertake other actions required to implement REDD+.
 This will require a review and probably modifications to existing forestry sector policies, legal and institutional arrangements and associated practices.

-Myanmar has applied to join the UN-REDD Programme (application pending; decision expected Dec.
-6th, 2011).
+Myanmar joined the UN-REDD Programme in December, 2011.
 Since mid-2010, despite not being a UN-REDD Partner Country, the UN-REDD Programme has sought to support Myanmar, for example, by involving representatives in regional meetings on various topics, and by sharing information on REDD+, and providing resource people for national REDD+ meetings.
 In October 2011, the UNREDD Programme also convened a meeting of organizations interested in supported REDD+ readiness in Myanmar in order to develop a common vision and collaborative programme of action.

 In Myanmar, external support to REDD+ readiness needs to take account of special circumstances: donor constraints (e.g. imposed by the EU Common Position) have made it impossible in the past to use government systems for support under government leadership.
 Consequently, few donors are active in Myanmar, and those which are present tend to have extremely limited mandates.
 Furthermore, Myanmar is not a signatory to the Paris Declaration or the Accra Agenda for Action.